-If you want to use more than two USB devices at the same time, you can purchase a USB hub.
+You can purchase a USB hub to connect multiple USB devices to your computer.
 The USB hub connects to an open USB port on your computer and provides additional USB ports (usually four or seven).
-Most USB hubs also have a power adapter and should be plugged into an outlet.
+Hi-Speed hubs can support USB 2.0 Hi-Speed devices as well as USB 1.1 compatible devices.
+USB 1.1 hubs don't allow Hi-Speed USB devices to operate at their maximum data speed.
+Some USB hubs have a power adapter and should be plugged into an outlet.